 Ask yourself these questions if you haven’t already.
-Many will go on with their lives making bad financial decisions trying to impress others.
+Many will go on with their lives, making bad financial decisions and trying to impress others.
 Instead, worry more about your opinion and forget about the Joneses.

-You’re going to face the stress for making bad financial decisions, so why not value your opinion more?
-Here’s were having self-compassion pays off.
+You’ll face the stress of making bad financial decisions, so why not value your opinion more?
+Here’s where having self-compassion pays off.